Anderson acceleration for contractive and noncontractive operators: Acceleration for depth

 More explicitly, each $h_j(\theta_k)$ in \eqref{eqn:tgenm} is bounded by $C \sqrt{1-\theta_k^2}$ for a constant $C$ (given in \eqref{eqn:Cdef}, where the factor of $(1-\kappa_g)$ in the denominator can be replaced by $\sigma$ for the general case).
 Applying these simplifications to \eqref{eqn:tgenm} shows $\nr{w_{k+1}}$ satisfies the bound

 \end{remark}

 The proof of Theorem \ref{thm:genm} follows the same essential outline as Theorem \ref{thm:m1}.
-In contrast to the technique used in \cite{EPRX19}, a direct rather than inductive approach will be taken, as the optimization gain (which depends on $m$) appears in both higher and lower order terms. \begin{proof} The expansion of the residual \eqref{eqn:wk009} from Section \ref{sec:resi-exp} shows
+In contrast to the technique used in \cite{EPRX19}, a direct rather than inductive approach will be taken, as the optimization gain (which depends on $m$) appears in both higher and lower order terms.